DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-10-28-making-offer-references.md

   - references
 ogImage:
   src: conditions-of-offer-references.png
-  alt: "Illustration with the text: "Conditions of Offer: References""
+  alt: "Illustration with the text: 'Conditions of Offer: References'"
 ---

 ![Illustration with the text: "Conditions of Offer: References"](conditions-of-offer-references.png)